LaboratoireMecaniqueLille/crappy/docs/source/crappy_docs/block_base.rst

 Block base class
 ================

-Subclass :class:`crappy.blocks.Block` when an experiment needs a custom task with its own inputs, outputs, timing, setup, or cleanup.
+Subclass :class:`~crappy.blocks.meta_block.block.Block` when an experiment needs a custom task with its own inputs, outputs, timing, setup, or cleanup.

-Use :meth:`~crappy.blocks.Block.log` for messages from an individual Block.
-The class-level :meth:`~crappy.blocks.Block.cls_log` method is available to code coordinating all Blocks after the main Crappy logger has been configured.
+Use :meth:`~crappy.blocks.meta_block.block.Block.log` for messages from an individual Block.
+The class-level :meth:`~crappy.blocks.meta_block.block.Block.cls_log` method is available to code coordinating all Blocks after the main Crappy logger has been configured.

 .. autosummary::
    :nosignatures:

-   crappy.blocks.Block
+   crappy.blocks.meta_block.block.Block

 .. _crappy_docs/blocks:block: